Aureems/library_management_system/README.md

 A library management system is software that is designed to manage all the functions of a library.
 It helps librarian to maintain the database of new books and the books that are borrowed by members along with their due dates.
-This app allows you to add books, e-books to the library through the administrative panel and the system is to enable user registration and login
+This app allows you to add books, e-books to the library through the administrative panel and the system is to enable user registration and login.

 Login panel